ro22e0/Javanaise-spring-api/README.md

 RestApi
 =======

-We will use a REStApi to communicate between all our applications.
+We will use a RestApi to communicate between all our applications.
 All the requests to the API are describe on the [wiki](https://github.com/ro22e0/Javanaise-spring-api/wiki).

 Data Model